sgreg/iron-vault-mdparser/README.md

 can be defined to adjust that behavior - see the sections about templates for more information.

 #### Roll results
-Roll results of a move are collected, including dice rerolls and burning momentum.
-The outcome is added as CSS classes to the enclosing move block, along with a dedicated roll result node.
+Roll results of a move are collected, including dice rerolls and burning momentum, and the outcome is added as CSS classes to the enclosing move block.

 #### User-defined templates
 Nodes are parsed using the [Jinja](https://jinja.palletsprojects.com/en/stable/) templating engine.